Gabrial-8467/falcon/CHARTER.md

 * Bytecode VM with optimizations
 * Developer tools: formatter, LSP server, REPL debugger

-The prototype lays the foundation—every feature will grow from this base.
+The implementation lays the foundation—every feature will grow from this base.

 ---